 The restaurant industry is home to some of the most forward-thinking technology on the market.
-From AI to drone delivery to robotic chefs, technology is not only becoming a necessary part of being a restaurant, but an expected one.
-Restaurant operators should be comfortable adding technology into every aspect of their businesses, from back of the house operations to supply chain management.
+From AI to drone delivery to robotic chefs, technology is not only becoming a necessary part of being a restaurant but an expected one.
+Restaurant operators should be comfortable adding technology into every aspect of their businesses, from back-of-the-house operations to supply chain management.

-At Dining Alliance, we work hard to bring our member the latest restaurant technology.
+At Dining Alliance, we work hard to bring our members the latest restaurant technology.
 We know that the right technology investments can make or break a restaurant, especially with profit margins being so thin.
 Below are a few of the top types of technology we see that are here to stay in the restaurant industry—and that you should be implementing into your business.

 Online ordering is not just for consumers anymore.
 Online ordering platforms for restaurant operators give easy access to a variety of distributors who can help them get the products they regularly order at the best prices.
 FoodBAM is one such online ordering platform for restaurant operators.
 Christina Donahue, president of Dining Alliance says, “It’s a single online portal that allows operators to compare prices for items across multiple distributors and allows them to order and keep track of inventory in one place.”
 (Restaurant C-Suite)

 FoodBAM’s newest feature is modernizing what it means to execute the grueling task of recipe costing.
 FoodBAM already tracks up-to-date data on what all of your ingredients cost.
-Just plug your recipes into the recipe costing tool and the pricing automatically produces an all-in recipe cost that includes your distributors’ prices, price per meal, net-profit, waste, labor and more.
+Just plug your recipes into the recipe costing tool and the pricing automatically produces an all-in recipe cost that includes your distributors’ prices, price per meal, net profit, waste, labor, and more.
 For the first time, you can actually set and forget your recipe costing.
-As prices change in the market place, this app will capture and automatically update your recipe costs.
+As prices change in the marketplace, this app will capture and automatically update your recipe costs.

 While it may seem like the stuff of the far-reaching future, AI technology is here and present in the restaurant industry—but it may not be how you think.
 Consider Predictive Ordering.
 Several restaurant inventory management software companies use the data they compile from operators’ POS systems and ordering guides, to better manage their inventory and keep them up to stock on items they buy regularly, what’s running low, and viable product replacements might be available.